ermongroup/cs228-notes/inference/jt/index.md

 Note that we may always find a trivial junction tree with one node containing all the variables in the original graph.
 However, such trees are useless because they will not result in efficient marginalization algorithms.

 Optimal trees are one that make the clusters as small and modular as possible; unfortunately, it is again NP-hard to find the optimal tree.
-We will see below some practical ways in which we can find good junction trees
+We will see below some practical ways in which we can find good junction trees.

 A special case when we *can* find the optimal junction tree is when $$G$$ itself is a tree.
 In that case, we may define a cluster for each edge in the tree.
 It is not hard to check that the result satisfies the above definition.